Agnes Arber: Balfour Laboratory, Cambridge

+In 1921, the "botanical establishment" denied Arber the 1921 presidency of British association for the advancement of science (BAAS)'s Botany section (Section K).
+This process was initiated by Frederick Orpen Bower, based on the premise that Arber should not follow Saunders immediately as president as both were women from Cambridge and that there were more senior male botanists up for the presidency.
+This reflected an antipathy against Arber not only as a female botanist but also as a Cambridge botanist.
+He claimed that Edinburgh (where the meeting was held) "has the right to expect better than this...
+To ask Balfour [of Edinburgh] to sit under the Presidency of Mrs. Arber is ridiculous!"
+Albert Seward met with Arber, who withdrew her candidacy and resigned as the secretary of the BAAS.

 In 1925 Arber published her third book The Monocotyledons.
 The Editors of the Cambridge Botanical Handbooks series had asked Ethel Sargant in 1910 to prepare a volume on the monocots for this series.
 However ill-health and advancing years made it almost impossible for Sargant to complete the book, and in 1918 she suggested Arber to complete the work.
 The Monocotyledons continues Arber's morphological methods of analysis she presented in Water Plants.
 She provides a detailed study of the monocot plants from comparing their internal and external anatomy.
 However her discussion of the general principles she uses in her analysis are more explicit in this volume, as she discusses the methods and philosophy of morphological study.
 Although comparative anatomical analysis as demonstrated in The Monocotyledons and Water Plants: A Study of Aquatic Angiosperms was central to botanical investigation in the early 20th century, there were distinct differences between British and European researchers concerning the aims of morphological study.
 Arber addressed this by creating a distinction between "pure" and "applied" morphology, with her work focusing on comparative anatomy to investigate questions concerning significant topics such as constructing phylogenies, instead of using traditional views of plant structure.
 This view was further developed in her later work.